nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. The GUI should work well with standard screen resolutions 1920x1080 and higher.
 5. The user interface should be intuitive enough for a Y2 Computer Science student.
 6. For every action by the user, the result should be visible within 5 seconds.
+7. The project should not depend on any remote servers
+8. The software and documentation should be accessible to users with a basic command of English.
+9. The packaged JAR file should not exceed 100mb.
+10. The software should work without the need for an installer.

 *{More to be added}*